Table of Contents

 Why using the session validation tool for simulation is a good approach

-Remote development: No need to work on-site under scorching sun or freezing cold.
+Remote development: No need to endure harsh weather conditions on-site.
 With EIF data, you can develop large-scale geospatial AR applications right from your office.

-Cross-platform debugging: Avoid frequently connecting various mobile devices.
-Simulate the positioning and tracking effects of different terminals like smartphones and headsets on a Windows PC.
+Cross-platform debugging: Avoid frequent connections to various mobile devices.
+Simulate positioning and tracking effects for different terminals like phones and headsets directly on a Windows PC.

-The "gold standard" for issue reporting: An EIF file that can reproduce anomalies is the key evidence for the EasyAR team to resolve your positioning and tracking issues.
+The "gold standard" for issue reporting: A reproducible EIF file is the key evidence for the EasyAR team to resolve positioning and tracking issues for you.

 Note

-Although EIF data is recorded with high precision, there may still be differences between the simulation and actual usage effects.
+Although EIF data is recorded with high precision, simulated results may still differ from actual usage.

-Additionally, simulation data has limited coverage of real-world conditions, so field testing is essential before final release.
+Additionally, simulated data has limited coverage of real-world environments.
+Field testing is essential before final release.

 Operation steps